Vendor Update - Optum Financial

 - Vanpooling fees

 Above is a partial list of eligible expenses that are reimbursable through a Transit Account.
-For more information, see the Parking & Transit Eligible Expense flyer.
+For more information, see Transit and Parking Eligible Expenses.
 For the complete list of eligible and ineligible expenses, visit www.IRS.gov and see IRS Publication 5137.

 How should I keep track of my eligible expenses?